Illegal Money Lending and the Financial Inclusion Plan

 Newsletter

-To access a copy of the Summer 2021 IMLT newsletter, go to Newsletter (pdf 2 mb)
+To access a copy of the Winter 2024 IMLT newsletter, go to Newsletter (pdf 2.8 mb)

 The City Council has now adopted a new approach to increasing financial inclusion.
 The Financial Inclusion Plan aligns the work of a range of partners to reduce duplication and target capacity to meet our shared priorities.
 The plan is about making the most difference to people whose lives will be improved by becoming financially included.
 Financial inclusion is about making sure everyone has access to appropriate financial services and the skills and confidence to use them to improve their lives.